 - Website.

-- Facebook with about 143 friends.
+- Facebook with about 237 friends.

-- Twitter with about 470 followers.
+- Twitter with about 727 followers.

-- Regular updates in printed media and via mailing list.
+- Regular updates in printed media and via mailing list

 What?
 When/how often?
 Who?
 Sharing stories of success and lessons learnt.
 Collating stories from delivery partners.
-Big Local facilitator Mailing list to be compiled and updated to ensure all interested parties are kept informed.
-TaylorITEX CIC Newsletter 3 times a year.
-Boston College Enterprise Zone.
-Staff and Students Building community interest through large events, including a celebration event. • Our aims: Annual Report to be written in time with AGM.
-Boston College Enterprise Zone.
-Staff and Letting people know what's been agreed in the Plan.
-Throughout the year: Students Encouraging people to take part and get involved in Big Local.Encouraging people to volunteer in 2 annual reports. other ways across Boston.
+Big Local Plan Coordinator & Community Chest Facilitator Mailing list to be compiled and updated to ensure all interested parties are kept informed.
+Age UK Boston & South Holland Newsletter 4 times a year.
+Jane Bettany Guidemark Publishing Building community interest through large events, including a celebration event.
+Our aims: Annual Report to be written in time with AGM.
+Jane Bettany Guidemark Publishing Letting people know what's been agreed in the Plan.
+Throughout the year: Encouraging people to take part and get involved in Big Local.Encouraging people to volunteer in 2 annual reports. other ways across Boston.
 10 stories of action and change from the BBL themes, priorities and activities therein.
-Carry out feedback and survey reports to help measure impact of BBL activities Young reporters will be supported to develop and practise reporting skills in a variety of formats and styles.
-Young reporters will be supported to make and maintain links with local media groups and outlets.
-Maintaining and adding to our website.
-Website structure and design to be managed by LTO Coordinator.
-TaylorITEX CIC We need: Coordinator News stories, newsletters, case studies etc. will be uploaded by partner organisation as part of the communications activity.
-Boston College and also the LTO - Regular content Day to day uploads.
-Boston College and also the LTO Links to the site from partners and other organisations TaylorITEX CIC Social Media activity.
+Carry out feedback and survey reports to

+111 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 help measure impact of BBL activities Website structure and design to be managed by Publications Officer.
+Jane Bettany Guidemark Publishing News stories, newsletters, case studies etc. will be uploaded by partner organisation as part of the communications activity.
+Jane Bettany Guidemark Publishing Day to day uploads.
+Jane Bettany Guidemark Publishing Facebook and Twitter will be updated at regular times.
+Jane Bettany Guidemark Publishing Occurring relevant third party News stories will be uploaded.
+Jane Bettany Guidemark Publishing No personal communications to be uploaded on BBL social media sites.
+Jane Bettany Guidemark Publishing Training to be implemented for resident group to ensure they are able to upload and send direct emails to the website and social media and maintain and coordinate their own communications strategy.
+Jane Bettany Guidemark Publishing Age UK Boston & South Holland Partner Group /Other All people accessing the website, social media must sign the acceptable use policy Age UK Boston & South Holland Managed by Publications Officer.
+News stories, newsletters, case studies etc. will be uploaded by partner organisation as part of the communications activity.
+Day to day uploads.
 Facebook and Twitter will be updated at regular times.
-All BBL resident panel activities, meetings and events will be uploaded in "real time".
-Nathan Bryant (Black Cat Designs) Occurring relevant third party News stories will be uploaded by agreement between Black Cat Designs and LTO.
-TaylorITEX CIC No personal communications to be uploaded on BBL social media sites.
-Recruit and train volunteer Social Media person Wider Resident Group - emailing updates out to the wider resident interest groups to ensure that they stay up to date.
-Training to be implemented for resident group to ensure they are able to upload and send direct emails to the website and TaylorITEX CIC Boston College social media and maintain and coordinate their own communications strategy.
-Partner Group /Other Residents to agree an "acceptable use" policy for anyone with rights to posting things on the Internet.
-All people accessing the website, social media must sign the acceptable use policy TaylorITEX CIC 1
+Occurring relevant third party News stories will be uploaded.
+No personal communications to be uploaded on BBL social media sites.
+Training to be implemented for resident group to ensure they are able to upload and send direct emails to the website and social media and maintain and coordinate their own communications strategy.